nnm1/vagrant-dev-boxes/README.md

 ## Notes

-* To allow guest system to create symlinks, `vagrant up` command should be run as administrator.
+* To allow guest system to create symlinks, disable NFS syncing and run `vagrant up` command as administrator.

-* If bash can not connect to the guest system, try `VAGRANT_PREFER_SYSTEM_BIN=1 vagrant ssh`
+* If a shell can not connect to the guest system, try `VAGRANT_PREFER_SYSTEM_BIN=1 vagrant ssh`

 ## License